The 3D printed housing of the “pxlDigits” was initially not intended to be “just” a 7-segment display with WiFi.

 Circuit diagram

-In the following you can see the circuit diagram of how the individual components are wired together.
+In the following you can see the circuit diagram how the single components are wired together.

-So that the housing can be closed with a cover later, this is now prepared.
+So that the housing can later be closed with a lid, this is now prepared.

-Depending on the quality of the thread inserts, it is now worthwhile to “cut free” the threads of the thread insert with a thread cutter.
+Depending on the quality of the thread inserts, it is now worthwhile to "cut free" the threads of the thread insert again with a tap.

-If you don’t have a thread cutter at hand, you can of course also skip this step.
+However, if you don't have a tap at hand, you can skip this step.

-After you have opened the cover again, you can now screw the seven segment digits to the housing.
+After you have opened the lid again, you can now screw the seven segment digits to the housing.

-… and screw them with two M3x6 countersunk screws from inside the case.
+...and screw them together with two M3x6 countersunk screws each from inside the housing.

-Make sure that the screws hold by cutting a thread in the plastic of the seven-segment displays.
-Since this is very thin, you have to be particularly careful here and not overtighten the screws.
+Make sure that the screws hold by cutting a thread into the plastic of the seven-segment displays.
+Since this is very thin, you have to be especially careful here and must not tighten the screws too tightly.

-The time to be displayed can later be set and, if necessary, reset using the rotary encoder.
+The time period to be displayed can later be set and, if necessary, reset via the rotary encoder.
 For this to work, the rotary encoder must be connected to the Arduino via a short piece of cable.

-In order to prepare the connection of the rotary encoder, you should first connect the wires to it.
+To prepare the connection of the rotary encoder, you should now first connect the cable to it.

-To do this, you should strip the ends of the individual lines approx. 5mm and tin them with some solder.
+For this you should strip the ends of the single wires about 5mm and tin them with some solder.

 In this step, a few initial soldering tasks are performed on the Arduino Nano.